umutcaglar/ecoli_multiple_growth_conditions/README.md

 D- Mf Pathway Analyse
-   Aim of the folder is to generate some figures from results of DAVID runs
+   Aim of the folder is to generate some figures and edited tables from results of DAVID runs

 E- FLUX Analysis
    Aim of this folder is to do the flux data analysis.
    FluxSaltStressAnalyze.R generates concentration vs flux figures for RNA and Proteins and for exponential (figS23) and stationary phases.

-More details of the pipe can be found in
+More details of the pipe can be found in instructions_for_pipeline.docx
-	"summary of the pipeline"
-text